isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-05-13-The-News-Gallery.md

-At the height of the Michael Fay’ incident in 1994, *The Straits Times* deliberately published the opinions of US columnists alongside its own columnists to rebut their arguments. *The Straits Times, 8 April 1994.
-Retrieved from NewspaperSG.*
+At the height of the Michael Fay’ incident in 1994, <>The Straits Times</i> deliberately published the opinions of US columnists alongside its own columnists to rebut their arguments. <i>The Straits Times, 8 April 1994.
+Retrieved from NewspaperSG.</i>

 </div>